Consistency-Aware Parameter-Preserving Knowledge Editing Framework for Multi-Hop Question Answering: Introduction

-However, current KG-based PPKE~\cite{lu2025kedkg} is facing a critical weakness: lacking consistency~\cite{cohen2024ripple}.
-Specifically, it struggles to maintain a knowledge boundary between factual and edited knowledge, to guarantee stable and conflict-free updates, and to ensure retrieval remains aligned with the intent of edit~\cite{zhao2024ripplecot}.
-Inconsistency across these dimensions leads to less effective and reliable KE~\cite{zhang2024locate}.
+However, current KG-based PPKE is facing a critical weakness: lacking consistency \citep{cohen2024ripple}.
+Specifically, it struggles to maintain a knowledge boundary between factual and edited knowledge, to guarantee stable and conflict-free updates, and to ensure retrieval remains aligned with the intent of edit \citep{zhao2024ripplecot}.
+Inconsistency across these dimensions leads to less effective and reliable KE \citep{zhang2024locate}.
 In this paper, we propose CAPE-KG, Consistency-Aware Parameter-Preserving Editing with Knowledge Graphs, the first consistency-aware framework for PPKE.
-It improves consistency across the entire pipeline, ensuring that KG construction, knowledge update, and knowledge retrieval are all aligned with the objective of the PPKE task.
-Our main contributions are:

-We introduce a multi-layer KG architecture ensuring the consistent knowledge boundary between factual and edited knowledge during PPKE.

-We design case-isolated updating mechanisms with conflict arbitration that guarantee edits are applied atomically and align with the case-isolated assumption.

-We present an edit-aware retrieval module with progressive strategies and edit-related retrieval routing, ensuring the retrieval process is always consistent with the intended KE.

-Extensive experiments on the MQuAKE benchmark~\cite{zhong2023mquake} demonstrate that CAPE-KG consistently outperforms existing baselines, achieving substantial gains in consistency and accuracy across backbones.
+It improves consistency across the entire pipeline, ensuring that KG construction, knowledge update, and knowledge retrieval are all aligned with the PPKE objective.
+Our main contributions are: \begin{enumerate} \item We introduce a multi-layer KG architecture ensuring the consistent knowledge boundary between factual and edited knowledge during PPKE. \item We design case-isolated updating mechanisms with conflict arbitration that guarantee edits are applied atomically and align with the case-isolated assumption. \item We present an edit-aware retrieval module with progressive strategies and edit-related retrieval routing, ensuring the retrieval process is always consistent with the intended KE. \item Extensive experiments on the MQuAKE benchmark~\citep{zhong2023mquake} demonstrate that CAPE-KG consistently outperforms existing baselines, achieving substantial gains in consistency and accuracy across backbones. \end{enumerate}